enexqnt/Py-vAllocation/docs/pyvallocation.ensembles.rst

 Tips
 ----

-- The stacking depth ``L`` controls how tightly the exposures are shrunk.
-  Larger values create smoother allocations but require more sample portfolios.
+- The stacking depth ``L`` controls how tightly exposures are shrunk.
+Larger values yield smoother allocations but require more sample portfolios (``L`` cannot exceed the number of samples).
+- Exposure stacking assumes portfolios are long-only and sum to one.
+If your research stack permits leverage, normalise samples first.
 - :func:`assemble_portfolio_ensemble` can mix averaging and stacking in a single call.
 See :doc:`tutorials/portfolio_ensembles` for an end-to-end example.
 - Every helper preserves pandas indices when they are present so the output can flow straight into downstream reporting.
+- Solver options can be forwarded via ``solver_options`` when you need to tweak CVXOPT tolerances or iteration limits.

 Reference
 ---------